Okinawa Island: U.S. military in Okinawa

 The United States maintains American military bases in Japan as part of the U.S.-Japan alliance since 1951.
+As of December 2024, there were just over 60,000 U.S. military and civilian personnel in Japan — 53,603 active-duty U.S., 397 reserve troops, and 7,049 civilian personnel employed by the U.S. Defense Department.
+In addition, there are approximately 35,000 U.S. dependents in Japan.
 Most U.S. military is in Okinawa Prefecture.
-In 2013, there were approximately 50,000 U.S. military personnel stationed in Japan with 40,000 dependents and 5,500 American civilians employed by the United States Department of Defense.
-About 26,000 U.S. military personnel are on Okinawa Island.

-There are 13 United States military bases on Okinawa Island.
-Approximately 62% of all United States bases in Japan are on Okinawa.
-They cover 25% of Okinawa island.
+There are 120 active U.S. military bases in Japan, with about 70% being in or around Okinawa.
+They cover 25% of the island.
 The major bases are Futenma, Kadena, Hansen, Torii, Schwab, Foster, and Kinser.
 There are 28 U.S. military facilities on Okinawa.
 They are mainly concentrated in the central area.
 At one point, Okinawa hosted approximately 1,200 nuclear warheads.
 There were several nuclear weapons incidents on Okinawa and in the sea near the islands.

+Pollution

 In 2020, tests around Kadena Air Base showed severe contamination of the wells and waterways of Dakujaku River and Hija river with toxic chemicals PFAS.
 This affects the drinking water of 450,000 residents.
-PFAS was used in foam at fire fighting training sites on US facilities during the 1970s and 80s.
+PFAS was used in foam at fire fighting training sites on U.S. facilities during the 1970s and 1980s.